 We are a medical device company focused on the design and development of a non-invasive, point-of-care instrument to assist in the early diagnosis of melanoma.
 Our flagship product, MelaFind®, features a hand-held imaging device that emits multiple wavelengths of light to capture images of suspicious pigmented skin lesions and extract data.
+The data are then analyzed utilizing image processing classification algorithms, 'trained' on our proprietary database of melanomas and benign lesions, to provide information to assist in the management of the patient, including information useful in the decision of whether to biopsy the lesion.
 We currently do not have any commercialized products or any significant source of revenue.

 We commenced operations in December 1989 as a New York corporation and re-incorporated as a Delaware corporation in September 1997.
 Since our inception, we have generated significant losses.
-As of June 30, 2009, we had an accumulated deficit of \$68.6 million.
-We expect to continue to spend significant amounts on the development of MelaFind®.
+As of September 30, 2009, we had an accumulated deficit of \$73.6 million.
+We expect to continue to spend significant amounts on the development and commercialization of MelaFind®.